 Continuing students interested in applying for TA positions complete an application form that includes a statement of interest, and a list of the topics and/or courses they are interested in teaching, together with an explanation of their qualifications for their listed topics and/or courses.
 Students applying for TA roles in design studios should describe their design and studio experiences and ideally include a design portfolio.

 Students are guaranteed of consideration for available positions if they meet the posted application deadline; however, additional applications will be considered until all positions are filled.
 Position postings and applications will be routed through and coordinated by the department administrator.
-The department administrator will respond to all inquiries regarding TA positions
+The department administrator will respond to all inquiries regarding TA positions throughout the year.

 By January 31, each year:

 - the department approves the rank-order list of courses to which TAs will be assigned in the next academic year, as recommended by the Curriculum Committee.
 For example, by January 31, 2020, the department approves the list of the 2020-21 academic year courses to receive TA positions, given funding availability.